Saving the lives of homeless animals and improving the lives of people

 the dog with the proper quality of training and then providing the adopters with

-the necessary knowledge, skills and tools to achieve success with their new best
+the necessary knowledge, skills, tools and continuous support to achieve success with their

 The Lend A Paw (LAP) Program provides trained and certified assistance and therapy